Tom Izzo: Hall of Fame

 On April 4, 2016, Izzo was named to the Naismith Memorial Basketball Hall of Fame.
 Izzo chose former Maryland head coach Gary Williams to introduce him at the Hall of Fame ceremony.
 He was inducted into the Hall of Fame on September 9, 2016.

 In the Fall of 2016, Izzo was named to the Basketball Coaches Association of Michigan (BCAM) Hall of Fame.

 Coaching philosophy

 Izzo's teams are known for strong guard play, toughness and rebounding.
 Izzo is famed for his "war" rebounding drill, in which the players wear football helmets and shoulder pads.
 His motto is "Players Play – Tough Players Win".
-His other coaching philosophies include, "he doesn't determine playing time, players do" and "A player-coached team is better than a coach-coached team."
-Izzo is also known for scheduling extremely tough non-conference schedules as preparation for the NCAA tournament in March.
+His other coaching philosophies include, "he doesn't determine playing time, players do", "A player-coached team is better than a coach-coached team” and “Typically, it’s on the players.”
+Izzo is also known for scheduling extremely tough non-conference schedules as preparation for the NCAA Tournament in March.

 Coaching tree

-Two of Izzo's former assistants are currently head coaches at other schools:
+Three of Izzo's former assistants are currently head coaches at other schools: